engels74/mover-status/.project_overview/temp_progress.md

     - Added state tracking for rate limits and errors
     - Added proper docstrings with type information

+14. From notifications/providers/telegram/templates.py:
+    - Added default message templates with emojis and formatting
+    - Added support for HTML and Markdown parsing modes
+    - Added message length validation using shared types
+    - Added proper escaping for HTML and Markdown
+    - Added support for inline keyboards and progress bars
+    - Added priority handling for different message types
+    - Added support for optional debug information and statistics
+    - Added HTML entity extraction for text formatting
+    - Added proper type hints and docstrings
+    - Added input validation for all message types
+    - Added support for warning and status messages
+    - Added proper error messages with context
+    - Added support for custom message templates
+    - Added proper message structure validation
+    - Added support for message editing and updates
+    - Added proper handling of UTF-16 encoding
+    - Added support for rich text formatting
+    - Added proper handling of API limits
+    - Added support for interactive elements
+    - Added proper documentation with examples

 **Required Follow-up Tasks:**
 1. Update all files that directly import constants to use new class prefix
 2. Update all files that access settings to use new nested structure